Mossman556/Webpage-Project/README.md

 The webpage uses external stylesheets to apply styles to the different HTML elements, ensuring a consistent and visually appealing design across different devices.
 The webpage is responsive, meaning it adjusts its layout and content based on the device's screen size to provide an optimal viewing experience.

-The webpage project also includes a form to collect user input and a simple login/logout system that is not functional but can be improved upon in future versions.
+The webpage project also includes a form to collect user input and a simple login/logout system.
 The supported languages section displays logos of different programming languages, making it easy for users to identify whether their preferred language is supported.

 Overall, this webpage project provides a good starting point for building a responsive and visually appealing webpage that showcases different features and services offered by a website.